-- Blackheads: Small black or yellowish lumps.
+- Blackheads: Small black or yellowish lumps which feel bumpy when touched.
 Along with whiteheads, blackheads are a type of “comedone”.

 - Whiteheads: A type of comedone similar to blackheads, with a white tip.
+Like blackheads they feel bumpy when touched.
 Whiteheads are firmer than blackheads and do not empty when squeezed.

 - Nodules: Large, hard lumps, often painful, which build up beneath the skin surface.

 - Cysts: Large, pus-filled lumps which resemble boils.
 Unlike nodules, they feel soft.

 Spots caused by acne, especially cysts, may cause permanent marks, scarring or discolouration.
 This can leave bumps or indents in the skin, or skin that is redder, darker or lighter than your natural skin tone.
 There are treatments and services which can lessen the permanent effects of acne.